 The legal term for slip-and-fall accidents is premises liability suits.
 If you own property that poses unreasonable danger to people who visit the premises, you are liable for the injuries that result.

 Slip-and-falls can be extremely serious, resulting in catastrophic brain injury or even death.
 Common examples include:

-The law says that we are responsible for the property we own, and that we must make our premises reasonably safe, removing or repairing obvious hazards.
-When owners fail to meet this standard, they are liable for the medical bills you incur, plus time lost from work, plus other damages.
+The law says that we are responsible for the property we own and that we must make our premises reasonably safe, removing or repairing obvious hazards.
+When owners fail to meet this standard, they are liable for the medical bills you incur, plus time lost from work and other damages.

-When you have a serious legal problem, seek out legal counsel who is part of the community, who will give your case the attention it deserves.
-Call The Law Offices of Stephen C. Brown & Associates in Rochester, New Hampshire, at 603-841-3080, or email us using this online form.
+When you have a serious injury, seek out legal counsel that is part of the community, that will give your case the attention it deserves.
+Call The Law Offices of Stephen C. Brown & Associates in Rochester, New Hampshire, at 603-332-3535 or email us using this online form.